Symbiosis – Mentors & Mentees Creating a Mutually Beneficial Relationship: Introduction (AWAEM Sponsored)

 Angela M. Mills, MD

-Dr. Mills has maintained an active research career where she has focused on emergency diagnostic imaging, undifferentiated abdominal pain, and clinical operations.
-She has authored over 100 scientific publications and has received research funding from both federal agencies and industry.
+Dr. Mills has maintained an active research career focusing on emergency diagnostic imaging, clinical operations, and the evaluation of undifferentiated abdominal pain.
+She has authored over 95 scientific publications and received research funding from both federal agencies and industry.

 Susan B. Promes, MD, MBA